grettke/help/help.md

     (setq org-babel-min-lines-for-block-output 0)
     ```

-    Configure Org-Mode to manage it&rsquo;s Source-Block backed buffers the same as the rest of this system.
+    Configure Org-Mode to manage it's Source-Block backed buffers the same as the rest of this system.

     ```emacs-lisp
     (setq org-edit-src-auto-save-idle-delay 0)